awanmbandi/realworld-cicd-pipeline-project/README.md

 - [CodePipeline](https://aws.amazon.com/codepipeline/) CodePipeline is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
 - [Amazon S3](https://aws.amazon.com/s3/) Amazon S3 is an object storage service offering industry-leading scalability, data availability, security, and performance.
 - [AWS ChatBot](https://aws.amazon.com/chatbot/) AWS Chatbot lets you monitor, troubleshoot, and operate your AWS environments natively from within your chat channels.
+- [Slack](https://slack.com/) Slack is a communication platform designed for collaboration which can be leveraged to build and develop a very robust DevOps culture.
+Will be used for Continuous feedback loop.
 - [EC2](https://aws.amazon.com/ec2/) EC2 allows users to rent virtual computers (EC2) to run their own workloads and applications.
 - [CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) Amazon CloudWatch can load all the metrics in your account (both AWS resource metrics and application metrics that you provide) for search, graphing, and alarms.
 - [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) You can use CloudWatch Logs to monitor applications and systems using log data.